Major League Baseball on regional sports networks: Games distributed by MLB

 In 2024, MLB took over broadcasts for the Colorado Rockies; including the Padres and Diamondbacks, the league distributed telecasts for three of its clubs.
-Starting in 2025, MLB distributes broadcasts for five clubs, adding the Cleveland Guardians and Minnesota Twins broadcasts to its local media department.
-In 2025, the Seattle Mariners' broadcasts were produced by MLB Local Media, but Root Sports Northwest continues to distribute the team's games via its own television channel and direct-to-consumer streaming service.
-After the season, the Mariners shut down Root Sports Northwest and move to MLB Local Media starting in 2026.
+In 2025, MLB distributed broadcasts for five clubs, having adding the Cleveland Guardians and Minnesota Twins broadcasts to its local media department.
+In 2025, the Seattle Mariners' broadcasts were produced by MLB Local Media, but Root Sports Northwest continued to distribute the team's games via its own television channel and direct-to-consumer streaming service.
+After the season, the Mariners shut down Root Sports Northwest and moved to MLB Local Media starting in 2026.
+On January 14, 2026, the Washington Nationals became the seventh team to have its games produced by MLB after its broadcast agreement with MASN expired.